mila-iqia/babyai/README.md

   - `BabyAI-PutNextS6N3Carrying-v0`
   - `BabyAI-PutNextS7N4Carrying-v0`

-### PutTwoNext

-- Environment: Two objects must be moved next to a third.
-- Instruction: Put the A and the B next to the C
-- Level ids:
-  - `BabyAI-PutTwoNext-v0`

 ### MoveTwoAcross

 - Environment: Two objects must be moved so that they are next to two other objects.
 This task is structured to have a very large number of possible instructions.